 Grow your community and share that great feeling of Advanced Driving and Riding!

-We’d love to hear from you if you’re considering becoming an Observer.
+If you're thinking of becoming an Observer, we'd love to hear from you.
 The first stage in the process is to contact your IAM RoadSmart Group, either car or motorcycle, using the link to the group directory below.
 You’ll need to call or email them and provide them with the following information:

 You give up your own time, which is not a problem as associates generally can accommodate a mix of times.
 It’s nice to see more ladies joining the group!
-And if some of those ladies would stay as well, like I did, that would even that would be even better.
+And if some of those ladies would stay as well, like I did, that would be even better.

 Being an Observer is an accomplishment!”